Navigating complex litigation

 Hilary is a frequent speaker and skills instructor on a variety of civil litigation topics.
 Hilary is a member of the Board of Directors of the Advocates’ Society, and is a former Chair of the Society’s 10+ Standing Committee aimed at improving the engagement of mid-career advocates.
 She was also a member of the Best Practices for Civil Trials task force.
-Hilary is a long-time volunteer with Pro Bono Ontario’s Amicus Duty Counsel project at the Ontario Court of Appeal, and her community involvement includes serving as a director of the Village Family Health Team.
+Hilary is a long-time volunteer with Pro Bono Ontario’s Amicus Duty Counsel project at the Ontario Court of Appeal.

 Book Law practices in all areas of commercial litigation, including:

 Clients don’t litigate just for the sake of it.
 They litigate to protect and advance their business and personal goals.
 Book Law keeps those goals in focus at all times.

 Creativity is important to finding winning legal arguments, streamlining or finding alternatives to litigation, and reaching settlements, especially where there’s an on-going business relationship.
 Book Law always looks for creative options to achieve the best possible client outcome.

 Book Law tailors its services to meet each client’s needs, whether that means writing detailed strategy memos, sending brief emails or meeting in person to discuss the file.
 Clients are always kept up-to-date on the status of their files and any important developments.